davidson16807/tectonics.cpp/inc/math/analytic/rails/README.txt

 Two railcars, A and B, are said to "overlap" if max(A.lo,B.lo) < min(A.hi,B.hi).
 In contrast, A and B are said to have a "gap" if max(A.lo,B.lo) > min(A.hi,B.hi), and A and B are said to be "coupled" or "adjacent" if max(A.lo,B.lo) = min(A.hi,B.hi).
-If A and B are coupled, the value x = max(A.lo,B.lo) = min(A.hi,B.hi) is said to be the "coupling" of A and B.
+If A and B are coupled, the value x = max(A.lo,B.lo) = min(A.hi,B.hi) is said to be the "coupler" of A and B.
 A sum of railcars is known as a "train" if no overlaps or gaps exist between railcars A sum of railcars is known as a "railyard" if overlaps and gaps are permitted to exist.
 Terminology regarding the "contents" of railcars will also be used to describe the trains and railyards that house them,